stephensl/LS181/study_guide.md

   The `LEFT OUTER JOIN` will combine two tables based on join condition, but differs from `INNER JOIN` in that all of the rows from the first table (left) will be included in the result set regardless of whether the condition is satisfied for that row.

   We utilize `LEFT OUTER JOIN` when we want to include in the result set all of the rows in the first table, while only including rows from the second table that meet the condition.
-Consequently, the omitted data from the second table will contain `NULL` values in their respective column positions.
+Consequently, the omitted data from the second table will contain `NULL` values in their respective column positions within the row.

   ##### Example: